mabragor/cl-curlex/README.md

   - support major CL implementations
     - (done) SBCL
     - (wont, don't have an access to sources or other spec of non-standard features) Allegro
+    - CLISP
-    - CLISP (there is no centralized concept of lexical environment - dont know, what to do)
+      - there is no centralized concept of lexical environment - dont know, what to do
+      - even if there was one - WITHOUT-PACKAGE-LOCKS does not seem to work right - it converts every symbol to T, thus rendering patching of compiler impossible.
     - CMUCL
     - ECL
     - LispWorks - probably won't have the sources either